dosyago/chai/README.md

 # [:sparkling_heart: DocumentSpark](https://github.com/dosyago/documentspark)

 ## Simple secure document viewing server.
+Used by ViewFinder&trade;

 Converts a document to a picture of its pages.
 View a document from the internet without downloading or running it on your machine, and without needing a word processor, spreadsheet app, or PDF viewer installed.
 Content disarm and reconstruction.
 CDR.
 Formerly p2.